Superuser666-Sigil/SigilDERG-Custom-MCP/README.md

 A Model Context Protocol (MCP) server that provides IDE-like code navigation and search for local repositories.
 Gives AI assistants like ChatGPT powerful code exploration capabilities including symbol search, trigram indexing, and semantic navigation.

+## Quickstart

+See `docs/QUICKSTART.md` for the fastest path to a working config and the most common knobs (index path, repos, embeddings on/off, admin settings).

 ## Features

 **Hybrid Code Search**